yaperos/app-nodejs-codechallenge/README.md

 - The repository implements a monorepo strategy keeping microservices boundaries.
 - It implements a CI pipeline using Github actions, which builds the projects and executes the unit tests.
 - Both application make use of environment variables for easy deployment across different environments (development, staging, production).
-- API documentation for transaction micro service is available under [/docs](http://localhost:3000/docs) path.
+- API documentation for transaction micro service is available under [/docs](http://localhost:3001/docs) path.
+- Application metrics are exposed on [/metrics](http://localhost:3001/metrics) path using Prometheus API.

 ## Next steps